oatmeelsquares/Intro-to-Python-For-Statistical-Analysis/README.md

 # Intro-to-Python-For-Statistical-Analysis

 This project exists as my preparation for a guest lecture at Hunter College on September 27, 2024.
-I was invited back on October 18, 2024 to continue.
-All content covered in lecture can be found in this repo.
+I was invited back on October 18, 2024 to continue/expand on the topic.
+All content covered in both lectures can be found in this repo.

 ### Contents:
 | File | Description |